 CONAN: ...share this tent with your project.
 Appreciate it.

 CONAN: That's Gert McMullin, quilt production coordinator of the NAMES Project Foundation.
 Our thanks as well to Chris Locklear, the tour manager for the Call My Name Workshop Program at the NAMES Project Foundation.
 Coming up, South Africa has its first stand-up comedy star now making a name for himself here in the United States.
 Trevor Noah will join us next.
 Stay with us.
 I'm Neal Conan.
 It's TALK OF THE NATION from NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.